emilekott/documentation/source/content/logs.md

 | **mysqld-slow-query.log** | 10MB of log data      | Log of MySQL queries that took more than 120 seconds to execute.
 Located in the database's `logs/` directory. |
 | **mysqld.log**            | 1MB of log data       | Log of established MySQL client connections and statements received from clients.
 Also Located in the database's `logs/` directory. |

 Rotated log files are archived within the `/logs` directory on application containers and database servers.
-You may find this directory contains sub-directories for each service that runs (ie NGINX and php) (e.g. `/logs/nginx/nginx-access.log-20160617.gz` or `/logs/php/php-error.log-20160617.gz` or `/logs/mysqld-slow-query.log-20160606`).
+You may find that this directory contains sub-directories for services like Nginx and PHP (e.g. `/logs/nginx/nginx-access.log-20160617.gz` or `/logs/php/php-error.log-20160617.gz`) or log files directly in `logs` (e.g. `/logs/mysqld-slow-query.log-20160606`).

 <Alert title="Note" type="info">